AdrianTorjKobza/Physical_AI_Robotics/System_Design/Design_a_Planning_and_Control_Algorithm_for_Outdoor_Mobile_Robots_that_can_Handle_Various_Terrains.md

 ### Reliability
 * **Decoupled Autonomy:** The critical planning loop (Sensors -> Map -> A* -> MPC -> Motors) runs entirely on the edge.
 Cloud disconnects do not impact the robot's immediate safety or ability to navigate local obstacles.
-* **Graceful Degradation:** If the terrain classifier fails or environmental conditions blind the cameras, the MPC defaults to a highly conservative kinematic profile, assuming the terrain is low-traction (e.g., limiting velocity to prevent catastrophic slip).
+* **Graceful Degradation:** If the terrain classifier fails or environmental conditions blind the cameras, the MPC defaults to a highly conservative kinematic profile, assuming the terrain is low-traction (e.g. limiting velocity to prevent catastrophic slip).

 ### Performance Efficiency
-* **Edge-Cloud Compute Split:** Latency-sensitive calculations, specifically the mathematical optimization of the MPC at 50Hz and real-time sensor fusion, execute on onboard edge hardware (e.g., NVIDIA Jetson).
+* **Edge-Cloud Compute Split:** Latency-sensitive calculations, specifically the mathematical optimization of the MPC at 50Hz and real-time sensor fusion, execute on onboard edge hardware (e.g. NVIDIA Jetson).
 Computationally massive tasks, such as global point-cloud stitching and neural network backpropagation, run on auto-scaling GPU cloud instances.
 * **Algorithm Efficiency:** The global planner uses a multi-layered costmap, processing 2.5D elevation data to quickly prune impassable routes before the computationally heavier local MPC attempts to solve for a trajectory.

 ### Cost Optimization